 All Of It, May 2017

-This iteration of the performance became an investigation of intention and unforeseen outcome.
-Nine performers were given a set of nine pre-established tasks from which they were free to maintain or exchange at any point during the 30 minute performance.
+In this iteration, nine performers were given nine pre-established tasks from which to maintain or exchange at any point during the 30 minute performance.

 All Of It, 2016